safesoftware/FMETraining/ServerAuthoring6AdvancedWorkflows/Exercise2.md

 Coincidentally, the planning department heard of this update and has asked you to assign voting division IDs to each of the records in the city's address database, for use in election planning.

-You realize that you can chain these two translations together to execute consecutively under a master workspace.
+You realize that you can chain these two translations together to be carried out consecutively under a parent workspace.
 So in all, you have three workspaces to create!

 ---